Serving channel

 A serving channel (sometimes called a depot channel) is a slang term for a file sharing channel found on an IRC network.
 Here, users can share and download files including photos, videos, audio files, books, programs, etc. Users that are actively sharing their files are generally referred to as 'servers', whereas users that download without sharing their own files are generally referred to as 'leeches'.
 While serving normally implies pirated or questionable material, some channels are used for fully legitimate reasons.
 There are two styles of servers, Fserves, and serving scripts like OmenServe.

 Fserve type channels

 Using an Fserve script, a server is set up like an FTP.
 Using CTCP commands and server triggers, a user can initiate a connection with the server.
-Once connected, the user will be given realtime access to a server's file archive.
+Once connected, the user will be given access to a server's file archive.